-Important Note: Delegates from the successful “Predicting the Fatal Flaws” conference (26Nov15) asked for further discussion and presentation materials.
-These will be linked to the programme and speaker page as speakers provide them.
-There is also a new Forum specifically for conference follow-up.
+Please Note: “Predicting the Fatal Flaws” (26Nov15) conference presentations and related resources will be linked to the programme and speaker pages as speakers provide them.
+There is also a new Forum for post conference discussion.

 The Human Factors Group of The Royal Aeronautical Society

 Human factors has been identified as the last area in which significant gains in aviation safety are possible.
 Persistently, some 70-80% of accidents are attributed to human error.
 This has have made the topic a high priority with operators, regulators and researchers.

 Crew Resource Management, initially developed in the United States, is advocated by ICAO and others as the primary means of reducing aviation human factors accidents.
 The HFG is active in encouraging the development of CRM programmes and improving their quality.

 In particular, the HFG has explored CRM issues relating to cultural, regulatory and operational characteristics of the multinational UK/European environment; and the broader organisational aspects of human error prevention.
 The HFG expects to contribute to progress in these areas by bringing together international experts, line pilots and instructors, and both large and small operators from the UK and elsewhere.